MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/receivables-management-part5-utilities-routines.md

 ## Chapter 29: Month-end closing

 This information includes tasks that are usually completed at the end of the  month or period.
-You can, however, complete these tasks whenever they’re needed.
+You can, however, complete these tasks whenever they're needed.

 This information is divided into the following sections: